SunHaozhe/SunHaozhe.github.io/_posts/2020-04-12-time-series.md

 * negative $\theta$: one-period mean reversion
 * positive $\theta$: one-period momentum
 * one-period autocorrelation (lag-1 autocorrelation) is not $\theta$, it is $\frac{\theta}{1 + \theta^2}$.
 There is zero autocorrelation for an MA(1) beyond lag-1.
 * higher frequency stock data is well modeled by an MA(1) process.
 For example, one day's prices (on September 1, 2017) for Sprint stock (ticker symbol "S") sampled at a frequency of one minute.
 The stock market is open for 6.5 hours (390 minutes), from 9:30am to 4:00pm.
 Such data can be accessed via Google Finance [3].
 Stocks trade at discrete one-cent increments (although a small percentage of trades occur in between the one-cent increments) rather than at continuous prices, and when we plot the data we should observe that there are long periods when the stock bounces back and forth over a one cent range.
 This is sometimes referred to as "bid/ask bounce".
+The bouncing of the stock price between bid and ask induces a negative first order autocorrelation, but no autocorrelations at lags higher than 1.

 The model can be extended to include more lagged errors and more $\theta$ parameters: